 172.16.0.0 /21

-Yes, you can even specify specific IPs, giving a single IP address it's own policy.
-Be sure in this case to set a static IP or DHCP reservation for said host.
+Yes, you can even specify individual IP addresses, allowing a single device to have its own policy.
+In this case, be sure to set a static IP or a DHCP reservation for that device.

 Testing the Relays

-Before setting local client devices to the relays, you should first test the ability for the relays to be accessed from each network you are configuring.
-You will also want to their ability to resolve both public and local private DNS queries.
-You can do with with simple nslookup commands.
+Before configuring local client devices to use the Relay, first test whether the Relay is accessible from each network you are setting up.
+Additionally, verify that it can resolve both public and local private DNS queries.

 For public DNS try